Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming

-Hence, $(S_i,f_i)$ is a depth-decomposition of $M_i$.
+Hence, $(S_i,f_i)$ is a depth-decomposition of~$M_i$.

-We now apply induction to each matroid $M_i$ and its depth-decomposition $(S_i,f_i)$, $i=1,\ldots,k$, to obtain extended depth-decompositions $(S'_i,f'_i,g_i)$ of $M_i$ such that the depth of $S'_i$ is at most the depth of $S_i$.
-Let $T'$ be a rooted tree obtained from a rooted path of length $h$ by identifying its non-root end with the roots of $S'_1,\ldots,S'_k$.
-Note that the depth of $T'$ does not exceed the depth of $T$.
-Further, let $f'$ be the unique function from $X$ to the leaves of $T$ such that the restriction of $f'$ to the elements of $M_i$ is $f_i$.
-Finally, let $g$ be any function from the non-root vertices of $T$ such that the $h$ non-root vertices of the path from the root are mapped to the vectors $b_1,\ldots,b_h$ by $g$ and $g(v)=g_i(v)$ for every non-root vertex $v$ of $S_i$.
+We apply induction to each matroid~$M_i$ and its depth-decomposition~$(S_i,f_i)$, $i=1,\ldots,k$, to obtain extended depth-decompositions~$(S'_i,f'_i,g_i)$ of~$M_i$ such that the depth of~$S'_i$ is at most the depth of~$S_i$.
+Let~$T'$ be a rooted tree obtained from a rooted path of length~$h$ by identifying its non-root end with the roots of~$S'_1,\ldots,S'_k$.
+Observe that the depth of~$T'$ does not exceed the depth of~$T$.
+Further, let~$f'$ be the unique function from~$X$ to the leaves of~$T$ such that the restriction of~$f'$ to the elements of~$M_i$ is~$f'_i$.
+Finally, let~$g$ be any function from the non-root vertices of~$T$ such that the~$h$ non-root vertices of the path from the root are mapped by~$g$ to the vectors~$b_1,\ldots,b_h$ by~$g$ and $g(v)=g_i(v)$ for every non-root vertex~$v$ of~$S_i$.

-We claim that $(T',f',g)$ is an extended depth-decomposition of $M$.
-We first verify that, for every $x\in X$, $f'(x)$ is contained in the linear hull of the $g$-image of the non-root vertices on the path from $f'(x)$ to the root.
-Fix $x\in X$ and let $i$ be such that $x\in\widehat{S_i}$.
-Since $(S'_i,f'_i,g_i)$ is an extended depth-decomposition of $M_i$, $x$ is contained in the linear hull of $K$ and the $g_i$-images of the non-root vertices on the path from $f'(x)=f_i(x)$ to the root of $S'_i$.
-Hence, $x$ is contained in the linear hull of the $g$-image of the non-root vertices on the path from $f'(x)$ to the root of $T'$.
+We claim that $(T',f',g)$ is an extended depth-decomposition of~$M$.
+We first verify that, for every~$x\in X$, $f'(x)$ is contained in the linear hull of the~$g$-image of the non-root vertices on the path from~$f'(x)$ to the root.
+Fix~$x\in X$ and let~$i$ be such that $x\in\widehat{S_i}$.
+Since~$(S'_i,f'_i,g_i)$ is an extended depth-decomposition of~$M_i$, $x$ is contained in the linear hull of~$K$ and the~$g_i$-images of the non-root vertices on the path from~$f'(x)=f_i(x)$ to the root of~$S'_i$.
+Hence, $x$ is contained in the linear hull of the~$g$-image of the non-root vertices on the path from~$f'(x)$ to the root of~$T'$.

-Consider now an arbitrary subset $X'\subseteq X$.
-We have already established that all elements of $X'$ are contained in the linear hull of the $g$-image of the non-root vertices on the paths from $f'(x)$, $x\in X'$, to the root of $T'$.
-Since the dimension of this linear hull is equal to the number of non-root vertices on such paths, which is equal to the number of edges of the paths, it follows that $(T',f')$ is a depth-decomposition of $M$. \end{proof}
+Consider now an arbitrary subset~$X'\subseteq X$.
+We have already established that all elements of~$X'$ are contained in the linear hull of the~$g$-image of the non-root vertices on the paths from~$f'(x)$, $x\in X'$, to the root of~$T'$.
+Since the dimension of this linear hull is at most the number of non-root vertices on such paths, which is equal to the number of edges on the paths, it follows that $(T',f')$ is a depth-decomposition of~$M$. \end{proof}